 1. Take a complete look at your roof and observe the wear and tear and damages it has withstood.
 Use a tape measure to measure each roof plane dimensions to get the total square footage of your roof.
 This information is useful to help you decide which type of material you would like to use for the roof replacement as well as to help you calculate the estimated costs.

 (image courtesy of smartreno.com)

-2. It is recommended to hire a roofing professional if you need a full roof replacment.
-Professionals will have a better understanding, experience and recommenations for your roof replacement.
+2. It is recommended to hire a roofing professional if you need a full roof replacement.
+Professionals will have a better understanding, experience, and recommendations for your roof replacement.
 Select a roofing professional either through a referral or using sites such as Yelp, Angieslist, Thumbtack, and Porch.
 Using these sites will help you compare and contrast costs to help you fit your budget needs.
 Remember to call and get quotes from at least 3-5 places to get a thorough understanding of the costs and budget.
 Before providing a quote, make sure that the professional walks around the entire perimeter to give an accurate quote and provides a full estimate of all of the costs and timeline associated with the entire project.
-Always look for quality work and professionals that are licensed, ensured and provide warranty.
+Always look for quality work and professionals that are licensed, insured and provide a warranty.

 (image courtesy of integrityrc.com)